Spatial behavior in a Mott insulator near the voltage-driven resistive transition: Model and Method

-Assuming the leads were connected far in the past, one can write the steady-state action for the system by discretizing the complex time Keldysh contour.
-The partition function is given by:
+Assuming the leads were connected far in the past, one can write the steady-state action for the system by discretizing the complex time Keldysh contour as shown in Fig.2.
+The generating functional is given by: